BAE-Systems-HAIKU/HAIKU/docs/koopman.md

 The Hybrid AI Koopman-Climate Model (HKCM) aims to augment the ability of current climate models (CICE5 to start) to more accurately model real world measurements by training a Koopman model in series with the climate model to apply missing dynamics at each time step.
 But from the programmatic level, we have two other components which should fall under this category as well, the Fast Koopman Proxy Model (FKPM) and our Analysis Toolkit.
 These work together leveraging a Koopman proxy model of the full climate system that can be trained and run in minutes instead of days.
 This enables our analysis toolkit and allows users to quickly test hypothesis and automatically determine uncertainty on forecasts as well as driving causal factors and potential interventions to avoid tipping points.

-Across both the HKCM and the FKPM, we will map from the inputs described in Section 3 into Koopman observables space and back.
-We will also specify the mapping between model parameters (or Koopman observables) and variables of interest described in the same section.
+Across both the HKCM and the FKPM, we map the inputs described in Section 3 into Koopman observables space and back.
+We also specify the mapping between model parameters (or Koopman observables) and variables of interest described in the same section.
 By leveraging pregenerated data from the models of interest, we reduce the initial computational cost considerably, while hopefully maintaining sufficient diversity of model parameters to properly train the Koopman operators.
 Once we’ve validated this approach, we will revisit running the full climate models with specific parameter values as necessary to explore potential tipping points and causal factors.

 The FKPM and mapping to factors of interest are required for us to present an understandable result and allow for expert interaction through the Analysis Toolkit, which consists of a semantic graph of those factors, an explainer that shows pathways that drive specific factors (like rapid sea ice loss), and an identification of which variables will reach a tipping point (along with further statistics of when, how, and why).